 418-H University Library

 The Writing Commons, which is the university writing center, is located in the fourth floor of the University Library.
 We provide in-person 1-on-1 tutoring sessions, which can last up to 45 minutes, online tutoring sessions, as well as a variety of other tutoring and workshop offerings.
-You can schedule a session online by clicking here (Schedule an Appointment) or calling us at 330-672-1787.
+You can Schedule an Appointment online or call us at 330-672-1787.
 You may schedule appointments throughout the semester, but are limited to one session per day.

 The Writing Commons supports all KSU students at all levels and in every academic discipline with any projects that include writing.
 We assist writers at every stage of the composing and revising process.
 We help writers at every level of proficiency to experience the satisfaction of developing effective written communication.
 All student writers can benefit from the feedback and support the Writing Commons provides.